seanphan05/Manufacturing-Process-Evaluation/README.md

 2.1	Naive Bayes

-Naive Bayes is a simple technique for constructing classifiers: models that assign class labels to problem instances, represented as vectors of feature values, where the class labels are drawn from some finite set.
-There is not a single algorithm for training such classifiers, but a family of algorithms based on a common principle: all naive Bayes classifiers assume that the value of a particular feature is independent of the value of any other feature, given the class variable.
+Naive Bayes is a simple technique for constructing classifiers: models that assign class labels as vectors of feature values.
+These class labels are corresponding to those drawn from training set.
+The classifiers are a gathering of many algorithms which based on same common principle: all naive Bayes classifiers assume that all value of features are separately independent from each other, given the class variable.

 2.2	Decision Tree

 Decision tree learners are powerful classifiers, which utilize a tree structure to model the relationships among the features and the potential outcomes.
 A decision tree classifier uses a structure of branching decisions, which channel examples into a final predicted class value.